HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_plan.rst

 1.Create an account
 -------------------

-1.1 Download the Hicoin wallet
+1.1 Download the TopValue wallet
 ~~~~~~~~~~~~~~~~~~~

 Method 1：Open the link in your mobile browser：https://www.hicoin.com/appDownload?locale=en-US